Best Leica Film Camera Buyers Guide/ Detailed Leica M Comparison Review

 Buyers Guide: Leica M vs Leica iii Cameras

-Leica M3 vs Leica M2 Review – YouTube
+Leica MP vs Leica M3 / M2 – YouTube

 Small Print

-- The information is sourced from personal experience and a range of websites
+- Information is sourced from personal experience and a range of websites

-- There are many many Leica M camera variants/ specials that may not fit the above
+- There are many Leica M camera variants/ specials that may not fit the above

 - Leica cameras continued to evolve so some traits may overlap from last/next model